samj102/NourishNest/frontend/nourishnest/README.md

 ## Development
 1. Clone the repo
-2. CD into the frontend directory
+2. CD into the `frontend/nourishnest` directory
 3. Run `npm install`
 4. Run `npm run dev` to start the dev server.